yetulaxman/csc-env-eff-1/slides/bioapplications.md

 # Qualified Reference URI for Image
-- A qualified image name consists of three main components:
+- A qualified image URI  consists of three main components:
-     - Image prefix: library/shub/library
+     - image prefix: library/shub/docker
      - a registry location (hostname)
      - a username (namespace)
      - a image name (reponame)

-- URI Prefix://hostname[:port]/username/imagename[:tag]
+- Full URI template: Prefix://hostname[:port]/username/imagename[:tag]
-    -  For DockerHub registry, it is  docker://username /image name[:tag]
+    -  For DockerHub registry,  docker://username /image name[:tag]
-    -  For QUAY registry, it is docker://quay.io/username/image name[:tag]
+    -  For QUAY container registry,  docker://quay.io/username/image name[:tag]

 # Working with Containers in CSC HPC Environment

  - Singualrity is installed on Puhti  (no need to load any modules)
- -  Available options
+ - Available options:
    - Using modularised container (pre-installed for you in Puhti)
-        - Examples: *Rstudio, Chip-Seq-Pipeline,CrossMap, Cutadapt,EAGER,QIIME1,Jupyter,BRAKER,aTRAM and METABOLIC*
+       - Examples: *Rstudio, Chip-Seq-Pipeline, CrossMap, Cutadapt, EAGER, QIIME1, Jupyter, BRAKER, aTRAM and METABOLIC*
    - Using custom-made container (your own image or dowloaded from container registry)
-      - Any BioContainer, Deepvariant, GATK ..etc
+       - Any biocontainer, deepvariant, GATK ...

 # Getting Started with a Modularised Container